Caritas Award questions and answers

 Any pupil in their final year of school can be enrolled to participate in the CARITAS AWARD.
 Parishes may nominate young people for the award, where no Catholic school is available to do so.
 The award is designed to be inclusive of all young people and is open to all pupils who can meet the succes criteria for the award.
 Pupils can choose how they would like to record and share their learning, reflection and witness from a number of formats.
 Pupils studying at all levels will be able to achieve the requirements for the award.

-At the beginning of each school session we host a meeting for all Caritas coordinators.
-To find ouread more
+Support for Caritas Co-ordinators At the beginning of each school session SCES host a meeting for alread more

 CARITAS AWARD pupils are expected to participate in at least 4 Gathering Points which prompt them read more